logo

 =================

-These days, dementia tests seem different from before.
+These days, dementia tests seem to be different from the past.

 4